nazmulidris/rust-scratch/sql/README.md

 The commands above will create a `diesel.db` file in the current directory if it does not exist.

+Note that the `redo` command does not work unless the `run` command has been executed at least once.
+Just to be safe, it is also best to delete the `diesel.db` file in order to do a total reset; then run `run` and then `redo`.

 #### 4.1 What is the difference between redo and run?